ucsb-seclab/sasi/README.md

 # Signedness-Agnostic Strided Interval Analysis

-This project provides the implementation of a new interval analysis, called Signed Agnostic Strided interval analysis.
+This project provides the implementation of a new interval analysis, called Signed-Agnostic Strided interval analysis.
 It is implemented in C++ using the LLVM framework, and currently, it has only support for C programs which are translated to LLVM IR (Intermediate Representation) via Clang.

+You can find the Signed-Agnostic Strided interval paper at https://seclab.cs.ucsb.edu/media/uploads/papers/bintrimmer.pdf.

 This implementation is based on Wrapped Intervals (https://github.com/regehr/wrapped-intervals).